 Honey… I have something to tell you…

 Sexually Transmitted Infections (STIs) are infections passed from one person to another person through sexual contact.
-An infection is when a bacteria, virus or parasite enters and grows in or on the body.
-More than 30 different bacteria, viruses and parasites are known to be transmitted through sexual contact, and it is estimated that more than one million sexually transmitted infections are acquired every day worldwide.
+An infection is when a bacteria, virus, or parasite enters and grows in or on the body.
+More than 30 different bacteria, viruses, and parasites are known to be transmitted through sexual contact.
+It is estimated that more than one million sexually transmitted infections are acquired every day worldwide1.
 That's a lot!

 What are the symptoms of sexually transmitted infections?